mnot/I-D/uri-get-off-my-lawn/draft.md

 ## Who This Document Is For

-This document's requirements primarily target the authors of a few different types of
+This document's requirements target the authors of specifications that constrain the syntax or structure of URIs or parts of them.
+Two classes of such specifications are called out specifically:
-specifications:

 * Protocol Extensions ("extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism